jodave911/Drowsiness-Detection-Face-Extractor/README.md

     -   **Mouth Aspect Ratio (MAR):** Detects yawning.
 -   **Robust Classification:** Uses a smoothing buffer to reduce frame-by-frame classification noise.
 -   **Automatic Resuming:** Intelligently finds the last saved image number to avoid overwriting files when re-running the script.
--   **Configurable:** Easily adjust thresholds, file paths, and processing parameters at the top of the script
+-   **Configurable:** Easily adjust thresholds, file paths, and processing parameters at the top of the script.

 ## How It Works